episerver/eslint-formatter-episerver-cms/README.md

 ## Usage

 There are several formatters you can use to get a clearer overview of what Episerver API's are being used but shouldn't be.
-If you want to send us some statistics to help us in the CMS UI team, please send us the CSV version.
-[See all formatters.](docs/README.md)
+If you want to send us some statistics to help us in the CMS UI team, please send us the default (telemetry JSON) file.
+[Read more.](https://github.com/seriema/eslint-plugin-episerver-cms/blob/master/say-hello.md)

-The summary formatter can be used with:
+The telemetry formatter can be used with:

 ```console
 $ eslint . --format=episerver-cms